-Utilization of the NOLs and tax credit carry forwards may be subject to a substantial annual limitation due to ownership change limitations that have occurred previously or that could occur in the future, as provided by Section 382 of the Internal Revenue Code of 1986 ("Section 382"), as well as similar state provisions.
-Ownership changes may limit the amount of NOLs and tax credit carry forwards that can be utilized annually to offset future taxable income and tax, respectively.
-In general, an ownership change, as defined by Section 382, results from transactions that increase the ownership of 5% shareholders in the stock of a corporation by more than 50 percent in the aggregate over a three-year period.
-During 2011, the Company completed a study through December 31, 2011, to determine whether any ownership change has occurred since the Company's formation and has determined that transactions have resulted in two ownership changes, as defined by Section 382.
+Utilization of the NOLs and tax credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations that have occurred previously or that could occur in the future, as provided by Section 382 of the Internal Revenue Code of 1986 ("Section 382"), as well as similar state provisions.
+Ownership changes may limit the amount of NOLs and tax credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
+In general, an ownership change, as defined by Section 382, results from transactions that increase the ownership of five percent stockholders in the stock of a corporation by more than 50 percent in the aggregate over a three-year period.
+During 2011, the Company completed a Section 382 study through December 31, 2011, to determine whether any ownership change has occurred since the Company's formation and determined that transactions have resulted in two ownership changes, as defined by Section 382.
 The impact of the ownership changes have been reflected in the Company's deferred tax assets in the table above.
-There could be additional ownership changes in the future that could further limit the amount of NOLs and tax credit carry forwards that the Company can utilize.
-The Company will complete a full analysis of the tax attribute carry forwards prior to any utilization.
+There could be additional ownership changes after December 31, 2011 that could further limit the amount of NOLs and tax credit carryforwards that the Company can utilize.
+The Company will complete a full analysis of the tax attribute carryforwards prior to any utilization.